Application for Assistance

 On Your Feet Foundation provides two basic types of assistance:

-- Mentoring/Community Support: this includes retreats and functions throughout the year;
+- Mentoring/Community Support: this includes retreats, closed Facebook groups, virtual support groups and other functions throughout the year;

-- Case Management & Grants Program: this encompasses assistance in establishing and supporting educational and career goals, budget planning and counseling.
+- Case Management: this encompasses assistance in establishing and supporting educational and career goals, budget planning and counseling.

-Who Can Receive Assistance from On Your Feet Foundation?
+Who Can Receive Case Management Support from On Your Feet Foundation?